Smengerl/mp3_doorbell/readme.md

 The case consist of a base and a side wall connected via screws.
 It can fit on a DIN rail and is tightened via a hook.

+If you want to build the 5V power supply as well, you can use the same side wall as for the doorbell case.

-If you have two color print capability, you can optionally print label for the screw connectors and the top of the case.
+If you have two color print capability, you can optionally print labels for the screw connectors and the top of the case.

-All external connection are via screw connectors.
-- Power supply is 5V DC (you can use low cost DIN rail power supply for this.
-Do not use your old fashioned bell transformer as this is AC!)
-- Can be connected to a single 8 Ohm speaker for output, output volume is controlled via SW.
-- The bell button is a simple closing contact to ground with internal pullup.
-- Optionally, an LED can be attached via GPIO output connected to ground, e.g. to light up the bell button at night.

 ### 3D-Printed Parts